- Academic Affairs

-The OIS must receive all items listed on the checklist on the first page of the request forms in order to begin processing.
-After receiving the completed applications we will issue new DS-2019s for the incoming J-1, and any dependents, within 10 business days.
+The OIS must receive all items listed on the checklist on the first page of the request forms to begin processing.
+After receiving the completed applications, we will issue new DS-2019s for the incoming J-1, and any dependents, within 10 business days.

 Before the OIS can issue the J visa documents, DS-2019s, we must see sufficient funding to cover the J-1 and any accompanying J-2 dependents.
 Dependents are classified as a spouse and/or children under the age of 21.